Insight

 teaching on retreats, each member of the

-Group has spent regular periods on retreat
+group has spent regular periods on retreat

 as a practitioner.
 These periods generally